Kee-Wang/MULTIMODE/README.md

 # Ackowledgement

 ## Funding Agency
-The public version of MULTIMODE has been funded by NSF.
+The original version was created by Stuart Carter, but the public user-friendly version was funded by NSF.

 ## Credit